Axway-API-Management-Plus/apim-deployment/README.md

 # Amplify APIM Deployment Utilities
-Axway Amplify APIM deployment project provides utility to  export and import API and fed, pol and env artifacts.
+Axway Amplify APIM deployment project provides utility to  export and import API, fed, pol and env artifacts.
 The utilities are delivered as standalone and maven plugin for CI tool integration.

 ## Prerequisites